SophieDufrane/redeemit-platform/README.md

 #### **Lighthouse Performance & Best Practices Testing**

 To assess web performance, accessibility, and best practices, I used **Google Lighthouse**.

+- **Performance** of home page background image initially scored below **80%**, but after optimizing compression and caching, performance improved.
+- **Best Practices** score was below **60%** due to HTTP links, which I updated to HTTPS, significantly improving the score.
+- **Accessibility** improvements, such as adding ARIA labels and refining header hierarchy, helped achieve a **100%** accessibility score.

-Most pages achieved high scores, but pages containing images stored on **Cloudinary** received a **Best Practices score of 78%** due to the warning:
+However, pages containing images stored on **Cloudinary** received a **Best Practices score of 78%** due to a a third-party cookie warning:

 > "Chrome is moving towards a new experience that allows users to choose to browse without third-party cookies."

 Since this is related to Cloudinary's external content delivery, I could not find a way to fully mitigate this issue without affecting functionality.
-Despite this, all other performance aspects, including **loading speed and accessibility**, were optimised.
+Despite this, all other performance aspects, including **accessibility and loading speed**, were optimised.

 <details>
   <summary>Lighthouse Home Page</summary>